Kingxukai/linux/Documentation/bpf/map_of_maps.rst

 ``array_of_maps->sock_map``.

-When creating an outer map, an inner map instance is used to initialize the metadata that the outer map holds about its inner maps.
-This inner map has a separate lifetime from the outer map and can be deleted after the outer map has been created.
+When creating an outer map, an inner map instance is used to initialize the metadata that the woke outer map holds about its inner maps.
+This inner map has a separate lifetime from the woke outer map and can be deleted after the woke outer map has been created.

 The outer map supports element lookup, update and delete from user space using the syscall API.
-A BPF program is only allowed to do element lookup in the outer map.
+A BPF program is only allowed to do element lookup in the woke outer map.

 .. note::